msprech/stock-analysis/README.md

 By adding an InputBox() value that asked for a specific year of desired analysis, the refactored code also allowed further flexibility and applied to a much wider range of stocks, as opposed to only the year of 2018.
 There was also a reduced risk of accidents and errors in looping through the data a single time and keeping the calculations concise.

-However, with an increase amount of data, I did run into the overflow error on VBA, and it was also more difficult to keep track of all of the different loops and conditionals.
+However, with an increased amount of data, I did run into the overflow error on VBA, and it was also more difficult to keep track of all of the different loops and conditionals.
 Including comments was necessary to ensure in particular that all declared variables were where they would work best.